Home Insurance Denied? Common Reasons & What to Do Next

 What if I'm denied because of my dog's breed?

-If your insurer denies coverage solely because of your dog's breed, start by checking your state's laws — New York, Nevada, and a growing number of states restrict breed-only denials.
-If your state allows it, you may need to either shop for a carrier that doesn't restrict your breed, look into E&S market options, or in some cases, ask about excluding dog liability from the policy while maintaining coverage for the home itself.
+If your insurer denies coverage solely because of your dog's breed, start by checking your state's laws.
+Colorado, Illinois, Michigan, Nevada, New York, and Pennsylvania now restrict breed-only denials under laws consistent with the NCOIL 2022 model act.
+If your state allows breed-based denials, you may need to either shop for a carrier that doesn't restrict your breed, look into E&S market options, or in some cases, ask about excluding dog liability from the policy while maintaining coverage for the home itself.

 Does a roof replacement fix a denial due to roof age?

-In most cases, yes — replacing an aging or damaged roof is one of the most effective ways to become eligible for standard home insurance coverage again.
+In most cases, yes.
+Replacing an aging or damaged roof is one of the most effective ways to become eligible for standard home insurance coverage again.
 Once your roof is replaced, document everything: the contractor's name, materials used, and installation date.
 Most insurers will re-evaluate your application after a major improvement like this.
-Learn more about does home insurance cover roof replacement to understand when the cost is on you versus your insurer.
+Learn more about roof age and home insurance rules for the latest 2026 guidelines.

 Compare Home Insurance Plans in Ohio